lazaronixon/sass-zero/README.md

 ## Breadboard

-This is an optional black-and-white theme that you can use as design foundation.
+This is an optional grayscale theme that you can use as design foundation.

 - [Breadboard](https://github.com/lazaronixon/sass-zero/blob/master/app/assets/stylesheets/sass-zero/breadboard.scss)
 - [Screenshot](https://nixo-etc.s3-sa-east-1.amazonaws.com/sass-zero-screenshot-3.png)